Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Robustness Intervals

 \subsection{Summary of technical results}

-In this work, we present lower and upper bounds on the true expectation value $\langle A \rangle_\sigma$ of an observable $A$ under a target state $\sigma$, in terms of an approximate state $\rho$.
-To that end, we employ two different techniques, each with its advantages and disadvantages in terms of efficiency and accuracy.
-The first technique is based on the formulation as an SDP and makes use of a closed form solution of optimal type-II error probabilities from quantum hypothesis testing \cite{weber2021optimal}.
+We employ two different techniques to bound the true expectation value $\langle A \rangle_\sigma$, each with its advantages and disadvantages in terms of efficiency and accuracy.
+The first technique is based on the formulation of lower and upper bounds as SDPs and makes use of a closed form solution of optimal type-II error probabilities from quantum hypothesis testing \cite{weber2021optimal}.
 The second technique is based on the non-negativity of the determinant of Gramian matrices for a suitable collection of vectors.
 This second technique was initially proposed by Weinhold~\cite{weinhold1968lower} in the context of pure states.
 Using Uhlmann's Theorem~\cite{uhlmann1976transition}, which relates the fidelity between two mixed states to the trace norm, we extend these results to mixed states.
 This ultimately justifies their applicability in the current NISQ era, where the assumption of a closed quantum system is violated and one needs to make use of the density operator formalism to accurately model these states and their evolutions.

-In~\tabref{table:bounds_summary}, we summarize all the results, together with the conditions under which they apply and the quantities that are covered.~\figref{fig:lih_bounds} shows the ground state energies of molecular Lithium Hydride in the basis-set-free approach of Refs.~\cite{kottmann2021reducing,kottmann2020direct} with energy estimates provided by VQE with an UpCCGSD ansatz.
+In~\tabref{table:bounds_summary}, we summarize all the results, together with the conditions under which they apply and the quantities that are covered.~\figref{fig:lih_bounds} shows the ground state energies of molecular Lithium Hydride in the basis-set-free approach of Refs.~\cite{kottmann2021reducing,kottmann2020direct}, with energy estimates provided by VQE with an UpCCGSD ansatz.
 The lower and upper bounds on the true energy are obtained via the Gramian method from Theorem~\ref{thm:gramian_eigenvalue}.

-\subsection{Bounds via semidefinite programming}
+\subsection{Bounds via Semidefinite Programming}